50 and Fabulous – 5 Things I Learned from Samantha Jones

 - Our relationships with women are equally if not more important than our relationships with men.
 As women, we have the power to lift each other up through compassion and shared experience.
 Men are great, but their ways of thinking and operating don’t always give us everything we need.
 Female friends are much more likely to let us be vulnerable and open without trying to fix or adjust us.
 Men will come and go from our lives, but our female friends (if chosen wisely) will be there for us through all of them.

 Looking good and staying healthy is directly related to the effort you put into it.
 Even though there’s no real “fountain of youth,” exercise and diet can have a restorative and youthful effect on one’s appearance.
 Self-care works on the physical level, as well as the psychological level.
 A sustained habit of exercise makes us feel stronger personally and eating well improves our self-esteem.
 When you care for anything, you value it more.

-Commit to Your Self Care …Download FREE our Self-Empowerment Contract
+Commit to Your Self Care …Download FREE our Self-Love Contract

 Download our Free 30 Day Self-Love Discovery Journal

 Life over 50 isn’t the end.
 In fact, nowadays, it’s ripe with new beginnings.
-Women today aren’t pigeon-holed by society anymore.
-They feel freer to make life-changing decisions, especially during mid-life.
-We can be strong, feminine, self-actualized women at any age!
+Today, women (and men) aren’t pigeon-holed by society anymore.
+They are free to make life-changing decisions, especially during mid-life.
+We can be strong, confident, self-actualized humans at any age!